 Apparently, I spent much of my adult life sheltered from what must be a daily reality for some.
 I showed an inexpensive bank-owned house yesterday evening to a curious buyer.
-Among other issues, it was infested with fleas.
-Up until the most recent housing cycle, I had never seen fleas swarm one’s ankles when walking into a home with wall to wall carpet.
+Among other issues, it was infested with fleas, a quick Google search for “pest control experts iowa” was so useful for this though.
+But up until the most recent housing cycle, I had never seen fleas swarm one’s ankles when walking into a home with wall to wall carpet.
 I am unfortunately familiar with that now.
 It is still disturbing to think that humans live this way, and maybe even unimaginable for most people until you see it with your own eyes.
 Imagine Redding summer heat and no electricity for so much as a vacuum cleaner.

 Yesterday started me thinking about the health implications, so I browsed over to the CDC website.